 The Gran Turismo 7 release date has officially been nailed down for March 4, 2022.
 Polyphony announced the date during the PlayStation showcase in September 2021.

 Gran Turismo 7 8K support… can it really do it?

 8K is a TV resolution that’s double the pixel density of 4K TVs, which is effectively 16x the detail of full HD, which is pretty hard to imagine if you’ve never seen it with your own eyes.
 It’s undoubtedly one of the resolutions we’ll be dealing with in the future, but right now full 8K support in Gran Turismo 7 still seems unlikely.
 But the fact is, this has already happened, in a way.
 Sony saw fit to show off its new range of 8K TV sets at trade shows by running an 8K demo of Gran Turismo on them.

 Whether it was running on a PS5 dev kit is unknown, and while PS5 does support 8K output, the console doesn't support 8K gaming for most titles, if at all.
 But don’t forget that the very first Gran Turismo game features a ‘Gran Turismo Hi Fi’ mode which strips back some of the graphical detail and runs the game engine at 60fps, compared to the regular refresh rate of 30fps.
 Does it not seem highly plausible that new Gran Turismo could feature a similar 8K mode just to show off an 8K TV is you have it?
 Sounds more likely than not, if you ask us.

 Gran Turismo 7 original circuits - will Grand Valley return?

 Want more new games to get excited about?
-Here are the upcoming games for 2020 and beyond to add to your watch list.
+Have a look at the best upcoming PS5 games while you wait for Gran Turismo 7.